webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/Like-the-Back-of-Your-Hand.md

 ---
 aliases:
-- "Like the Back of Your Hand"
+  - Like the Back of Your Hand
 tags:
   - Compendium/CSRD/en/Abilities
   - Ability
   - Ability/Enabler
   - Ability/Cost/NA
   - Ability/Tier/High
   - Ability/Categories/Task
+title: Like the Back of Your Hand
+collection: Abilities
+kind: Compendium
 ---
 ## Like the Back of Your Hand
 >**Enabler**